ExfilGuard

 Data Exfiltration Prevention

-Block unauthorized attempts to send data to cloud storage, analytics platforms, or communication services.
+Block attempts to send data to unapproved cloud storage, analytics, or communication services.

 Compliance & Audit